perjor/blog.jordypereira.be/blog/2019/2019-03-24_Coding-conventions.md

 In the process I have rewritten our tailwind variables multiple times.
 To start off, we use a [library to convert a tailwind config to less variables](https://github.com/dobromir-hristov/tailwindcss-export-config) written by [Dobromir Hristov](https://twitter.com/d_m_hristov).

-This works very straight forward where it takes am object with key-values and converts them into variables. e.g.
+This works very straight forward where it takes an object with key-values and converts them into variables. e.g.

 ```js
 const colors = {